twynz/personal-web-devops/README.md

    docker rm $(docker ps -aq)

+> Start service:
 In order to run docker container with env file, should use command like this(also mapping conatiner port to host port):
+#map service port to host port, in dockerfile, also expose container port

    docker run -it -p 10001:10001 --env-file=./env.sh  myauth:test /bin/bash

+When using cloud architecture integrate with consul, starting consul using command(-client option allows external address to visit, so in docker container, when accessing docker using host ip, this will work).

+  consul agent -server -bootstrap-expect 1 -ui -data-dir /tmp -client=0.0.0.0